 Next up is the Reynisfjara Black Sand beach.
 You will be very impressed by the crashing waves and angular basalt columns as you walk along the black sands.
 But, in summer you are also likely to get a glimpse of the Atlantic puffin as they swoop from the cliffs past your head in search of food.
 This is one of their nesting grounds in Iceland.
 The way to spot a baby puffling, aside from size, is that they haven’t developed the hallmark orange beak yet.

 You can experience this on our day tour along the south coast or our two day tour that travels the entire south coast.
-Both tours also include a glacier hike on different glaciers.

 Finally, if you make it all the way to the Jökulsárlón Glacier Lagoon in the south east then you are destined to see happy seals playfully swimming between the ice bergs.
 You will also undoubtedly walk past the Arctic terns nesting on the ground nearby.
 These tiny white birds hold the world record for the longest yearly migration at an impressive 15,000km.